EllenWM/Evolution-of-Gender-Diversity-in-Physics-Conferences/README.md

 "Speakers_Thesis.ipynb": Parsing webscraped files

+"Cleaning.ipynb": Preparing data for API, and selecting data only from 2005 and onwards

 "API.ipynb": Using Semantic Scholar to get information about researchers

-"ResearcherInformation.ipynb": Extracting information about the researchers from the files from the API.
+"ResearcherInformation_UsingFirstResult.ipynb": Extracting information about the researchers from the files from the API.
+Using only first result from API(instead of all of them)

-"GenderEstimation.ipynb": Estimation gender of the researchers
+"GenderEstimation_thesis.ipynb": Estimation gender of the researchers

 "Divisions.ipynb": Assigning division